BestSolution-at/fixtar/README.md

 `ft` is a commandline tool to extract as much data from corrupted tar archives as possible.

-Some background information about the tool can be found [here](http://riaschissl.bestsolution.at/2015/03/repair-corrupt-tar-archives-the-better-way/) and in the docs folder of the project.
+Some background information about the tool can be found in the docs folder of the project.

 License